-Video continues to surge in popularity as a way to meet just about any outreach goal.
-And that means every nonprofit, big or small, needs to be thinking strategically about what videos it needs to produce and share - and where it should be sharing those videos.
+Video continues to surge in popularity among online audiences - and not just young people.
+That means every nonprofit, big or small, needs to be thinking strategically about what videos it needs to produce and share - and where it should be sharing those videos.

 This page on my web site doesn't just talk about platforms; it emphasizes content.
 So many articles about how a nonprofit, NGO, community group, etc. should be using online video just talk about platforms.
 But what nonprofits struggle with is content - what should they be talking about or showing in these videos, particularly micro-video sites?